apcamargo/taxopy/README.md

   <a href="https://apcamargo.github.io/taxopy"><b>Documentation</b></a> | <a href="https://doi.org/10.5281/zenodo.6993580"><b>DOI</b></a>
 </p>

-`taxopy` is a Python package that provides an interface to NCBI-formatted taxonomic databases.
+`taxopy` is a Python package that provides an interface for assessing NCBI-formatted taxonomic databases.
 It enables various operations on taxonomic data, such as obtaining complete lineages, determining the lowest common ancestors (LCAs), retrieving taxa names from taxonomic identifiers, and more.

 ## Installation